andregugliotti/docker-magento22/README.md

 # Magento 2.2 Docker Container

-This Docker container is build with support to `Nginx`, `PHP 7.1` (built with PHP FPM) and `MySQL 5.7`.
+This Docker container is built with support to `Nginx`, `PHP 7.1` (built with PHP FPM) and `MySQL 5.7`.
 It is also shipped with `PHPMyAdmin` and `xDebug`.
-Additionally, you can enable support for ionCube Loader, uncommenting the right lines at _docker-magento22/php/Dockerfile_.
+Additionally, you can enable support for ionCube Loader, uncommenting the right lines at the end of **docker-magento22/php/Dockerfile**.

 ## How to use this repository

-Just clone the files into your project folder.
-It contains a Magento 2.2 CE installation.
+Just clone the files into your computer.
+It contains a Magento 2.2.1 Open Source installation as if you had downloaded it from Magento site.

 There are three folders:

-- docker-magento22 - that is the folder for Docker files
+- docker-magento22 - that is the folder for Docker files.
-- htdocs - that is the root folder, where website files are copied (I recommend the use of an automatic deploy, probably included in your IDE).
-Magento source files are here
+- htdocs - that is the root folder, where website files live.
+Magento source files are here.
-- project - that is the project folder, where you should work
+- project - that is the project folder, where you should work (I recommend the use of an automatic deploy, probably included in your IDE).

 ### Starting the container

+Obviously, you need Docker and Docker-Compose softwares.
+If you don't have them installed, look for support for your OS.
+There are plenty of sites explaining how to do that, ;)

-Just open your terminal and navigate to docker-magento22 of this project.
+Then, as a regular user, just open your terminal and navigate to **docker-magento22** folder of this project.
 Type:

 `docker-compose up -d`

 Docker will build the containers and start them.
+It consists on downloading all required images (Ngix, PHP, Mysql, etc) and prepare them, installing the required softwares.
+Sometimes, you can find deprecated packages which lead to a broken installation.
+If you find yourself on this situation, please let us know.

-You must also map the address _127.0.0.1 m2.docker.local_ on your hosts file.
+You must also map the address **127.0.0.1 m2.docker.local** on your hosts file.
 If you don't know how to do that, just google it.
 It's easy!

 ### First access to project site

-**Before accessing the Magento site**, you must import the database.
-On this project you find a base DB, on folder sample-db.
-To use it, you just import it over magento2 DB, using PHPMyAdmin or your favourite MySQL client.
-After that, when you access the project site, I recommend updating composer modules.
-To do that:
+#### Installing Composer modules

+The first step is run the Composer, to install all modules.
+As you know, when using Composer we must install them, as they are not shipped within the project.
+So:

-- on your terminal, navigate into the folder _docker-magento22_ and type the command `docker exec -it --user local dockermagento22_phpfpm_1 bash` to gain access to Docker container terminal as common user
+- on the terminal, navigate into the folder **docker-magento22** and type the  following command to gain access to Docker container terminal as common user:

+    `docker exec -it --user local magento22_phpfpm bash`

+- then, at folder _/var/www/html_ type the following command to start the install process:

+    `composer install`

-- then, at folder _/var/www/html_ type the command `composer install` to start the install process.
-You can use `composer update` if you want to update the system but it is recommended to run first a install, using the current collection of packages (which almost always works).
+- You could use `composer update` if you want to update the system but it is recommended to run first a install, using the current collection of packages (which almost always works).

 - Magento will require an access key.
-To get it, you must visit Magento site and log in into your account.
-Then, go to Your Profile > Marketplace > Access Keys and generate a new access key.
+To get it, you must visit the [Magento Marketplace](https://marketplace.magento.com) site and log in into your  account.
+Then, go to **Your Profile > Marketplace > Access Keys** and generate a new access key.

 - The username is the first sequence of digits and the password is the second one.
 Just copy and paste from Magento site to Docker terminal

-- The last step is to generate the static content.
-To do that, on the same folder (the root of Magento, at Docker shell) type `php bin/magento setup:static-content:deploy`.
+If you have doubts about generating the access key, visit this [link](http://devdocs.magento.com/guides/v2.0/install-gde/prereq/connect-auth.html).

+Attention: you could have done all the steps on your local terminal (i.e. the host terminal instead of the Docker container terminal).
+But sometimes, you can face user permissions issues.
+So it's always better run these commands inside the Docker container.

+#### Installing Magento Database

+The next step is import the database shipped within this repository, on the folder sample-db, named **magento2.sql.gz**.
+To use it, just import it over magento2 DB, using PHP MyAdmin or your favourite MySQL client.

+The PHP MyAdmin is available on port 8084 of the virtual machine.
+So you can access it typing `m2.docker.local:8084`, using the same credentials above.
+If you have any problem when importing, you can use the root credentials:

+- username: `root`
+- password: `secret_password`

+The credentials to the first access on backend are:

+- URL: `m2.docker.local/admin`
+- username: `admin`
+- password: `a123456`

+Magento will require you to change the password as it's old.
+Just change the password to one you like and remember it on the next access.

+#### Preparing static content and generating dependencies

+There are some steps to have your Magento installation ready to be used.
+You type these commands always from root folder (/var/www/html/) on your Docker terminal:

+- compile the code: `php bin/magento setup:di:compile`
+- upgrade the database: `php bin/magento setup:upgrade`
+- reindex: `php bin/magento indexer:reindex`
+- if you find yourself with real slow pages loading, it's a good idea deploying the static content with `php bin/magento setup:static-content:deploy`.
 This will recreate all static content.

+#### Installing sample data

 - This version ships also the sample data.
-If by any reason sample data is not installed, then run this command: `php bin/magento sampledata:deploy` and after `php bin/magento setup:upgrade` to install sample data.
+If by any reason sample data is not installed, then run this command: `php bin/magento sampledata:deploy` and after `php bin/magento setup:upgrade`.

-If you have doubts about generating the access key, visit this [link](http://devdocs.magento.com/guides/v2.0/install-gde/prereq/connect-auth.html).

-### Accessing Magento backend

-When using sample data, just navigate to m2.docker.local/admin and access the panel with these credentials:

-username: `admin`
-password: `a123456`

 ### Changing project / htdocs files